temporal-community/miab-build-invincible-apps-java/README.md

 1. Explain to the audience that Temporal can even let you fix bugs while the code is running, without having to stop execution:
     > "If you have a bug in your code, what do you usually have to do?
 Stop the code, fix it, and then restart the code.
 But what about in Temporal?
 If Activities are retried forever, and the previous state is saved, shouldn't we be able to fix the code, deploy it, and continue execution?"
-2. Open a text editor and modify `activities.ts`:
+2. Open a text editor and modify `IpLocateActivitiesImpl.java`:
-    1. On line 10, modify the URL by removing the `h` in `http`.
+    1. On line 30, modify the URL by removing the `h` in `http`.
 This will create an invalid URL, causing the Activity to fail.
-    2. Restart your Worker:
+    2. Recompile and restart the Springboot application:
         ```bash
-        npm run start
+        mvn clean compile
+        mvn spring-boot:run
         ```
 3. Enter an audience member's name in the text field **Enter your name** in the web application.
 4. Observe that a result was not displayed.
-5. Go to the Temporal Web UI and you'll see the `getLocationInfo` Activity is failing due to the invalid URL supplied.
+5. Go to the Temporal Web UI and scroll down to the Event History.
+   You'll see the `getLocationInfo` Activity is failing due to the invalid URL supplied.
-6. Return to your text editor and modify `activities.ts`, adding the `h` back to `http`.
+6. Return to your text editor and modify `IpLocateActivitiesImpl.java`, adding the `h` back to `http`.
 7. Restart the Worker by first killing it with `CTRL-C` and then running:
     ```bash
-    npm run start
+    mvn clean compile
+    mvn spring-boot:run
     ```
 8. Wait until the **Next Retry** time passes, in which the change should be picked up, and the Activity should complete successfully.
-9. Switch back to the web application, where you should see the response.
+9. As with the previous example, explain Due to the Worker being tied to the Springboot application, and the application being completely restarted, the result will not appear in the web application.
+   If multiple instance running of this application were running (on separate containers for example), it would have picked up the task and completed it.
 10. Open the Web UI and show that the Workflow continued execution and everything looks normal, as if nothing ever happened.
 11. Conclude your demo to the audience:
     > "If you have a bug in an Activity, and that Activity is failing, you can fix the bug and redeploy it, and Temporal will pick up this change and continue executing without losing the progress that was made previously."